If you read my review of East Bay Resort, you know that South Caicos is a small, secluded island.

 Best Restaurants – South Caicos

-It’s hard to rate these restaurants from one to five because they all offer different atmospheres, different price range and different food options.
-So we will start with BLU, the resort restaurant and go from there.
+It’s hard to rate these restaurants from one to five because they all offer different atmospheres, different price ranges, and different food options.
+So we will start with BLU, the resort restaurant, and go from there.

 BLU Bar and Grill

 The East Bay Resort restaurant, BLU Bar and Grill, serves breakfast, lunch, and dinner.

 Breakfast is a full buffet, served 7:30-10:30 AM, and is complimentary.

 Lunch is served between 12:00 noon and 4:00 PM.